 Important: Use each empty oil bottle as a new waste bottle once and then discard it.
 Before discarding, add 50 ml of 10% bleach solution to the bottle to prevent microbial growth, and then label the bottle as waste.
-If you are using an EcoTank, see Using an EcoTank Oil and Waste Container on page 223 for information.

 To replace the waste bottle